June 2014 Orientation

 First-year students should carefully review the First-Year Student Guide prior to Orientation.

-After May 1, parents/guardians can register via the online Parent/Guardian Registration, available after May 1.
-An Orientation fee of $80 per parent/guardian is charged at the time of registration.
+Parents/Guardians: Parents/guardians can register via the online Parent/Guardian Registration found on the Parents/Guardians Checklist page or their student may register them via the Online First-Year Student Checklist.
+An Orientation fee of $85 per parent/guardian is charged at the time of registration.

 Parents/Guardians have the option of commuting from home for the two-day session or making reservations to stay at a local hotel.
 The University has arranged with these hotels to hold a block of rooms at a discounted rate.

-- Pillow, sheets and blanket, or sleeping bag
+- Pillow, sheets & blanket, or sleeping bag

 For more information or assistance: